 What is the Sport Premium Funding?

-The government have pledged £150 million per annum for, at least, the next 3 years to support P.E and school sport in primary schools.
-The Sport Premium Funding can only be spent on provision for P.E and sport in schools.
+The government have pledged £150 million per annum for, at least, the next few years to support P.E. and school sport in primary schools.
+The Sport Premium Funding can only be spent on provision for P.E. and sport in schools.
 This funding is being jointly provided by the Secretary of State for Education and given to the local authorities for them to distribute.
-The government have also announced a further commitment to P.E and sport until 2020 if they are elected in the next general election.
-We will be held accountable for how we have used the additional funding to support pupils progress and participation in P.E and school sport.
+The government have also announced a further commitment to P.E. and sport until 2020 if they are elected in the next general election.
+We will be held accountable for how we have used the additional funding to support pupils progress and participation in P.E. and school sport.
 We are required to publish on line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
-This will ensure that parents, carers and others are made fully aware of the P.E and sporting opportunities available to children at Little Heath.
+This will ensure that parents, carers and others are made fully aware of the P.E. and sporting opportunities available to children at Little Heath.

 How is it allocated?

-The premium for 2017 to 2018 academic year is paid in two instalments from the Secretary of State.
-Schools with over 17 pupils are allocated a lump sum fund of £16,000 and then £10.00 per child in Y1-Y6.
+The premium for 2019 to 2020 academic year is paid in two instalments from the Secretary of State.
+Schools with over 17 pupils are allocated a lump sum fund of approximately £8,000 and then £5.00 per child in Y1-Y6.

 How should the Sport Premium Funding be spent?

 The premium must be spent on making additional improvements to the provision of P.E. and sport that will benefit all pupils to encourage the development of healthy, active lifestyles.
 The government has recommended, “Schools can choose how they use the funding, for example to: